 Another exercise that I was given required randomly shuffling an array having only a random coin toss at my disposal.
 This is an interesting problem in its own right, however entirely unrelated to working conditions.
 I somehow came up with an algorithm (and it was rather enjoyable), but, after a few months, all I was doing was passing a piece of XML from one side of the bank to the other.
 Hundreds of mundane transformations per second and by the way, every major language has shuffle support: , , , , or a package .

 Algorithmic test interview questions: the bane of recruiting

 Having a degree in Computer Science, I don’t find algorithmic tests intimidating or pointless.
 It’s actually quite the opposite, they are great for exercising your brain, like solving sudoku or playing bridge.
 I attended multiple algorithmic competitions (e.g. Advent of Code) and always found them enjoyable.
 But that’s just my hobby, you might prefer studying DDD or advanced SQL.
-And I’m not sure pure algorithms and data structures are a particularly good fit for the majority of job interviews.
-They do verify a candidate’s abstract analytical skills, as well as solid CS and Math background which are both important traits in software engineering.
-But they fail to capture other important traits or are too convoluted to be conclusive.
+And I’m not sure pure algorithms and data structures are a particularly good fit for the majority of recruitment processes.
+They do verify a candidate’s abstract analytical skills, as well as solid CS and math background (which are both important traits in software engineering), but they fail to capture other important traits or are too convoluted to be conclusive.